Old house at

 or homestead, where your Swedish family lived and where your grandparents

 married, in a small country church.
-We can help you get there, to that little village in Sweden
+I can help you get there, to that little village in Sweden

 that your family

 left behind, and walk those streets, where grandpa walked and played as a child, so

 to many of those who went back to Sweden, to the home of

 those who emigrated, has convinced me of many people's strong need

 to reconnect with their past - and remake those ties that were once

 broken.
 Going back to that village and that farm could be deeply meaningful to you also.